 The Swimming Pools Act 1992 was brought in to try and reduce these deaths, and since then, the number has been significantly lower.
 But sadly, deaths still do happen in private pools and spas, many of which are preventable by ensuring you follow compliance rules around fencing and access to your pool.

 2. I’m selling my home.
-Does my pool need to be inspected?
+Do I need a pool inspection?

 If you are planning on selling or leasing a property with a pool, then your pool will need to be inspected by a Category E1 Accredited Certifier, such as the team at Pool Certify.
 If it passes, we will issue a swimming pool Certificate of Compliance, which you’ll need during the selling or leasing process.